Birds in Art 2018

 Birds in Art Opening Day – Saturday, September 8, 2018

 Meet the Artists 9 am – Noon

-More than sixty worldwide artists converge for Birds in Art opening festivities.
-Visitors mingle and renew artist acquaintances, form new friendships, and get catalogues and posters signed.
-Coffee is available at the arbor, along with treats to purchase.
-Plan to make Birds in Art your first stop of Wausau’s Artrageous Weekend.
+More than seventy worldwide artists converged for Birds in Art opening festivities.
+Visitors mingled and renewed artist acquaintances, formed new friendships, and got catalogues and posters signed.
+Wise “early birds” made Birds in Art their first stop of Wausau’s Artrageous Weekend.

 Master Artist Talk 9:30 – 10:30 am

-The Museum’s 37th Master Artist will provide insights into the artist’s inspiration and process during this presentation.
+The Museum’s 37th Master Artist Cindy House provided insights into her inspiration and process during this presentation.

 Artists in Action 10:45 am – Noon

-Birds in Art artists demystify processes during Artists in Action, demonstrating their work in various mediums beneath tents in the sculpture garden.
+Birds in Art artists demystified processes during Artists in Action, demonstrating their work in various mediums beneath tents in the sculpture garden.

 The 2018 exhibition presents artworks by 114 artists in total: 2018 Master Artist Cindy House, 21 who were named Master Artists during previous “Birds in Art” exhibitions, and 92 artists whose work was selected by three jurors who reviewed 904 entries submitted by 575 artists.